 It is estimated that there are more than 500,000 people living with EB worldwide.
 There is currently no known cure for EB.

 Disease severity differs greatly depending on the type/sub-type of EB.
-The condition has been divided into four main types depending on the depending where in the skin the problem occurs:
+The condition has been divided into three main types depending where in the skin the problem occurs:

 JUNCTIONAL EPIDERMOLYSIS BULLOSA (JEB):